quorumcontrol/tupelo-docs/tutorials/notebook.md

 ----------------------------

-## Creating a command line Interface
+## Creating a command line interface

 Now that we have all the background functions we need to manage notes with our application, let's add a simple command line interface to tie everything together.